 Comparing images taken on 27 July, and 13 and 19 August, the new face of the glacier has been pushed inland by several kilometers to what appears to be its furthest easterly location since monitoring began in the mid-1880s.

-It is estimated that the glacier lost a total area of 12.5 square kilometers.
-Assuming the ice is about 1400m deep, this equates a volume of 17.5 cubic kilometers – which could cover the whole of Manhattan Island by a layer of ice about 300m thick.
+It is estimated that the glacier lost a total area of 12.5 square kilometers (4.8 square miles).
+Assuming the ice is about 1,400m (4,600ft)deep, this equates to a volume of 17.5 cubic kilometers (4 cubic miles) – which could cover the whole of Manhattan Island with a layer of ice about 300m (1,000ft) thick.

 The history of this last calving event is also revealed in images taken by Sentinel-2A on 6 and 16 August.

-Other similar events have been documented where the glacier parted with 7 square kilometers of ice, both earlier this year and back in 2010.
+Other similar events have been documented where the glacier parted with 7 square kilometers (2.7 square miles) of ice, both earlier this year and back in 2010.

 Studied for over 250 years, the Jakobshavn glacier has helped to develop our understanding of the importance of ice streams and glaciers in climate change, icecap glaciology, and how they affect sea level.